 By 2000 I was somewhat "burned out" from producing an issue of Taylorology every month for seven years, so I suspended publication of new issues and spent my spare time on other interests.
 But the 2007 availability of a portion of the police file on the Taylor case (courtesy of Sidney Kirkpatrick), plus my retirement from ASU and the recent Internet advent of new information venues like YouTube, Wikipedia, and the Internet Archive turned my attention back to the Taylor case again.
 In 2008 I began taylorology.com , to make even more information available to the public.

 I regret that my shyness prevented me from ever attempting to contact anyone who had contemporary knowledge about the Taylor case; during the 1970's and 1980's several of them were still alive.
-But researching in solitude, pouring through old publications on microfilm or typing on my computer keyboard, is the realm I was comfortable in.
+But researching in solitude, pouring through old publications on microfilm or typing on my computer keyboard, is the realm in which I was comfortable.